Invariant parameterization and turbulence modeling on the beta-plane: Lie symmetries of the vorticity equation

 The maximal Lie invariance algebra~$\mathfrak g_1$ of Eq.~\eqref{eq:VorticityEquation} is spanned by the vector fields

 where the parameters $\tilde f$ and $\tilde g$ run through the set of smooth functions of~$t$~\cite{bihl09Ay,ibra95Ay}.
+More details on how the above vector fields are obtained can be found in Appendix~\ref{sec:AppendixSymmetriesVorticityEquation}.
 The vorticity equation~\eqref{eq:VorticityEquation} also admits two independent discrete symmetries, which alternate signs of the pairs $(t,x)$ and $(y,\psi)$, see~\cite{bihl11Cy} for more details.
 Such discrete symmetries will not be taken into account in the course of construction of differential invariants.
 Any nonzero value of~$\beta$ can be gauged to one by a scaling transformation.

 The one-parameter Lie (pseudo)groups generated by the above vector fields read

 where $\ve_i\in \mathbb{R}$ and $f(t):=\ve_4\tilde f(t)$ and $g(t):=\ve_5\tilde g(t)$.
 Accordingly, the admitted Lie symmetries of the barotropic vorticity equation on the beta-plane are scalings, time translations, translations in $y$-direction, generalized Galilean boosts in the $x$-direction and gaugings of the stream function with smooth time-dependent summands.